Anthropology

 Anthropology is divided into three primary fields: biological or physical anthropology, cultural or social anthropology, and linguistic anthropology.
 Biological and physical anthropologists study the changing nature of the biology of humans and closely related primates.
 Cultural anthropologists study the social and cultural consequences of various human-related issues, such as overpopulation, natural disasters, warfare, and poverty.
 Linguistic anthropology studies the history and development of languages.

-A growing number of anthropologists perform market research for businesses, studying the demand for products by a particular culture or social group.
-Using their anthropological background and a variety of techniques—including interviews, surveys, and observations—they may collect data on how a product is used by specific demographic groups.
+Many anthropologists perform market research for businesses, studying the demand for products by a particular culture or social group.
+Using their anthropological background and various techniques—including interviews, surveys, and observations—they may collect data on how specific demographic groups use a product.

 Many people with a Ph.D. in anthropology or archeology become professors or museum curators.

-Classes are offered in a variety of formats: in-person, online, hybrid, day, evening, full-time and part-time.
+Classes are offered in various formats: in-person, online, hybrid, day, evening, full-time and part-time.

-Most of our courses use low-cost textbooks or no cost material provided by your instructors.
+Most of our courses use low-cost textbooks or no-cost material your instructors provide.
 General education courses may have textbooks that cost more.